Click here for the home page

 20. Aeneid VI, 847-853.

-21. The towns of Pompeii and Herculaneum, located 13 miles from Naples, were buried when the local volcano, Mt.
-Vesuvius, erupted on August 24, 79 A.D.
+21. The towns of Pompeii and Herculaneum, located 13 miles from Naples, were buried by an eruption from the local volcano, Mt.
+Vesuvius, on August 24, 79 A.D.
 They were rediscovered in 1748 when a canal was dug across the site.
-Herculaneum was buried by a mudslide, so it is the better preserved of the two, but the mud has hardened to rock, making it very difficult to dig out.
-By contrast, Vesuvius dumped only ash on Pompeii, so excavations have uncovered two thirds of that town.
+Herculaneum was covered with mud, so it is the better preserved of the two, but the mud has hardened to rock, making it very difficult to dig out.

 22. Although literacy rates in the ancient world can only be guessed at, the statement that Roman Africa was less literate than Italy can be backed up by the ages given on local tombstones.
 According to US census data, 54,000 people in the United States were 100+ years old in 1990; this works out to about .002% of the population.
 In places where there are no birth certificates or other records to prove otherwise, many more people than this claim to be centenarians.
 In fact, it can be shown that the percentage of people claiming to be 100+ is inversely proportional to the percentage of those who can read and write.
 On their tombstones .09% of the inhabitants of ancient Rome claimed an age of 100 or more; in Africa the figure was a full 3%, with one in ten of these claiming to be over 120!